python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_Python/010_pcdr_ook_tx_intro.md

 ## 14
 ## Use a `for` loop to send the same message 5 times.
+## Note: if you're using f.write() with the data that you're
+## generating, you may wish to append to the file rather than
+## overwriting it.

 ## 15
 ## Use a `while` loop to repeatedly send a message forever.
 ## Use time.sleep to put a 1 second delay between messages.
+## Note: if you're using f.write(), you'll probably want to skip
+## this to avoid filling your hard drive.
 ```

 The `gnuradio_send` function has a built in option for repeating, shown in the example below.
 This has the advantage of having no delay between repeats (if that's your goal).